Nick Pratto Player Props: Royals vs. Marlins

 Nick Pratto At The Plate

-- Pratto is hitting .293 with eight doubles, three home runs and 16 walks.
+- Pratto has eight doubles, four home runs and 16 walks while batting .298.

-- In 61.8% of his 34 games this season, Pratto has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Pratto will look to extend his four-game hitting streak.
+He's batting .278 with two homers in his last outings.

-- Pratto has driven home a run in seven games this season (20.6%), including more than one RBI in 14.7% of his games and producing three or more of his team's runs on two occasions..
+- Pratto has picked up a hit in 62.9% of his 35 games this year, with multiple hits in 31.4% of them.

-- In 11 of 34 games this season, he has scored, and three of those games included multiple runs.
+- In 22.9% of his games this season, Pratto has had at least one RBI.
+He's picked up more than one in 14.3% and driven in three or more of his team's runs in two contests.

+- He has scored in 12 of 35 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.